davison/ha-sinkhole/CONTRIBUTING.md

   ```

 The Makefile will:
-  - detect the container runtime (podman or docker),
+  - detect the container runtime (podman or docker).
-  - find directories from the project root that host a  `Containerfile`
+  - find directories from the project root that host a  `Containerfile`.
-  - build images and apply a tag name of `local`,
+  - build images and apply a tag name of `local`, ignoring the `VERSION` file completely.
   - print a summary.

 Once you have the local images you can test them with a container runtime.